 Welcome to Our Year Six Page, where we will keep you informed of our learning and what we've been up to in class.

-Our second topic is Crime and Punishment - we began our topic by collaborating our initial ideas and knowledge in mentimeter.
-We will look at Crime across the ages - Romans, Anglo-Saxon, Viking, Medieval, Tudor, Victorians and Modern day.
+Our second topic is Crime and Punishment - we will begin our topic by collaborating our initial ideas and knowledge in mentimeter.
+We will then look at Crime across the ages - Romans, Anglo-Saxon, Viking, Medieval, Tudor, Victorians and Modern day.
 We will add pic collages of our work as we gain more knowledge on this exciting subject.

 Christmas Party Day!